wbcmedia/wbcmedia.github.io/2026/draft.md

 **_Gideon_** : What's this?
 Who are you?

-**_Tripps_** : Oh, I'm Mrs Dripps, the cleaning lady
+**_Tripps_** : The name's Tipps, P G Tipps.
+I'm the tea lady.

+- She hands him a cup

-**_Gideon_** :  Cleaning lady?
+**_Gideon_** :  Tea lady?
 Why have I never seen you before?

-**_Tripps_** : I, err, I usually work nights
+**_Tripps_** : Oh, I, err, I usually work nights.

 **_Gideon_** :  You look familiar, have you been on the telly?

-**_Tripps_** : Oh, no, nothing like that sir.
-I just stick to my cleaning.

-- Gideon runs his finger across a surface and inspects the dust
+**_Tripps_** : Oh, no sir, I couldn't get on the television...
+Not with my bad back.
+And I'm not good with heights.

+- He takes a sip of tea and almost chokes on it

+**_Gideon_** : What's this???
+It tastes like mud.

+**_Tripps_** : It's Earl Clay, we dig it out of the back garden.
+It's refreshing isn't it?

-**_Gideon_** : Mmmm, you don't seem to be very good at it.
-How much am I paying you for this?
+**_Gideon_** : How much do I pay you for this?

 **_Tripps_** : Oh, well, I err, I'm not really sure you see, I used to get paid three and six a day, but that was when I first started for the old Lord Naff, and then, let me think....

 **_Gideon_** : Never mind, you don't need to think about it any more...
 You're fired!

-- Mrs Dripps bursts into tears and rushes out
+- Mrs Tripps bursts into tears and rushes out
+- Gideon baits the audience a bit more before leaving
 - Freddie rushes in

-**_Freddie_** : You can't fire Mrs Dripps.
-Who'll do all the cleaning?

-**_Gideon_** : Well you don't seem to do an awful lot round here...

-- He picks up the feather duster, thrusts it at Freddie

-**_Gideon_** : you can do it

-- Gideon storms out
-- Freddie calls out after him

-**_Freddie_** : But I've nothing to wear, I can't do the cleaning dressed like this, it's not dignified
+**_Freddie_** : What's just happened.
+He hasn't fired someone again has he???

+- Banter with audience, oh no he hasn't etc?
-- Mrs Buttermuffin rushes on
+- Mrs B rushes in

 **_Mrs Buttermuffin_** : Have you heard, it's awful

-**_Freddie_** : I know, he's fired Mrs Dripps and made ME the cleaning lady
+**_Freddie_** : I know, he's fired Mrs Tripps again.

-**_Mrs Buttermuffin_** : Not that, we'll find Mrs Dripps a new job somewhere round here...
-It's all over the news.
+**_Mrs Buttermuffin_** : Not that, we'll find Mrs Tripps a new job somewhere round here...
+This is worse, It's all over the news.
 Gideon is going to turn the gardens into a luxury golf-course

 **_Freddie_** : But nobody normal likes golf.

 **_Mrs Buttermuffin_** : I know, oh it's awful, just think of the type of person it'll bring here.

-**_Freddie_** : Pompous men with moustaches, dressed up in silly clothing, oh this is a disaster darling.
+**_Freddie_** : Weird looking men with moustaches, dressed up in silly clothing, prancing around with their little sticks.
+This is a disaster darling.

 **_Mrs Buttermuffin_** : Our Lord Naff would never have done something like this.
 We have to stop this golf course.

 ---

-# News Recap
+# FOC End of Act 1 - News Recap

-???
+- Bar is open
+- Then Interval

 ---

-# Freddie Wants To Break Free

-- Mrs B is onstage reading the newspaper
+# Ex Factor

+- 3 ghosts plus Freddie, Lord Naff judges?
+- Ghosts are arguing about who goes first
+- Lord Naff wanders in

+**_Lord Naff_** : I say, what's all the commotion?

+**_Hildegaard_** : We cannot agree who goes first.

+**_Lord Naff_** : First?
+First in what?

+**_Norman_** : The talent show.

+**_Lord Naff_** : What talent show.

+**_Cicely_** : (Sigh)...
+Every week we hold a talent show.
+We call it Ex Factor because, well, you know we're all "Ex-animis"

+**_Lord Naff_** : Ex-what-a-what?

+**_Cicely_** : It's latin!
+It means, lifeless, departed, expired, like our marriage.

+**_Hildegaard_** : Anyway, the talent show...
+We wondered if you'd take part?

+**_Lord Naff_** : Oh, I don't think so, I'm not really very talented.

+**_Cicely_** : You can say that again.

+**_Hildegaard_** : You are not understanding me.
+We don't want you to be performing.
+We want you to be judging.

+**_Lord Naff_** : Well I don't really think it's a____

+**_Hildegaard_** : Excellent, that's settled then.
+Our first act will be Queen Hildegaard of Hockflugenstein, that is me.
+I sing a song especially for you...

+- Hildegaard sings opera - sound of breaking glass?
+- Flirts with Lord Naff?

+**_Hildegaard_** : Well, what the verdict is?
+Is it the winner I am?

+**_Lord Naff_** : Well I have to see the other acts first.
+Now it says here that Cicely will be doing an exciting new dance.

+**_Cicely_** : I shall be doing the Charleston which is a new dance from America.
+It's the absolute bees-knees.

+- Cicely does Charleston dance routine

+**_Lord Naff_** : Well that was very exciting, though obviously the opera singing was excellent too.
+Now Norman, apparently you're doing some magic tricks?

+**_Norman_** : Good evening ladies and gentlemen, I am Norman the Abnormal.
+Could I have a volunteer from the audience please?

+- Norman does a bad magic routine?
+- Card trick goes wrong
+- He takes a large saw and looks for another volunteer, settles on Lord Naff and is about to take the saw to him
+- Freddie wanders in dressed in full Live Aid costume.
+He obviously can't see the ghosts and starts talking to the audience

+**_Freddie_** : What's it all about?
+I really thought by this point in my life I'd have it all worked out but everything's gone wrong.
+I was happy looking after Lord Naff but then that young upstart came in and started throwing his weight around.
+Firing poor old Mrs Tripps and  leaving me to do the cleaning.
+Did you see the outfit I had to wear?!
+I'm trying a new look now - something a bit more macho - what do you think?
+Can I carry it off?
+Anyway where was I....oh yes, it's all completely unacceptable.
+I can't work in this environment and don't even get me started on the will - something fishy there I'm sure - just can't quite put my finger on it.
+If only I had someone to talk to, a shoulder to cry on.
+I really am so lonely.
+Stuck here with no companionship.
+I mean, there's Mrs Buttermuffin, but I think of her as one of the boys really, I don't know why, I just always have...

+**_Norman_** : What's this smart-alec doing, interrupting our talent show.

+**_Cicely_** : Indeed, how arrogant.

+**_Hildegaard_** : Very rude he is being.

+**_Freddie_** : Oh this big old house feels so empty.
+I'm so lonely...
+I'm more lonely than that.

+- SONG: Somebody to Love (Ghosts provide backing vocals?)

+**_Lord Naff_** : Well I think we have a winner.
+Freddie.

+**_Hildegaard_** : He can't win OUR talent competition.
+He's not even a ghost.

+**_Norman_** : It's a disgrace.
+Who put HIM in charge?

+**_Cicely_** : This is outrageous.
+I was clearly the best.
+This is typical Clive.

+**_Freddie_** : This house, so empty, so quiet, so lonely.

-- Freddie is offstage shouting at Mrs B
+- Freddie wanders out sadly

-**_Freddie_** : This is a total humiliation, this doesn't even fit properly

-**_Mrs Buttermuffin_** : You just need to get used to it Freddie, we can't afford to lose our jobs too.

-**_Freddie_** : I know you offered to find me something to do the cleaning in, but this really isn't on.

-**_Mrs Buttermuffin_** : We'll just have to do as he says until we can find a better solution

-- Freddie comes on dressed in "I Want To Break Free" outfit|, pushing a vacuum cleaner

-(SONG: I Want To Break Free)

-- Mrs Tripps walks in, coat on, bags packed

-**_Mrs Buttermuffin_** : Mrs Tripps, what are you doing?

-**_Tripps_** : He's sacked me... again... blub...

-**_Mrs Buttermuffin_** : Now don't be silly dear, we'll find a way for you to stay, don't you worry.
-In fact, we need your help.
-I have a plan (whisper, whisper)

-**_Tripps_** : I'll ask Gerald to drive me down to the fancy dress shop, straight away.
+- Curtains

 ---

-# Ghosts FOC?

-(FOC)

-Queen H "feeling a bit light headed".
-Throws herself in a faint at LN Norman catches Lord Naff and Queen H in a clinch Norman, offers him outside
-LN challenges him to a duel - fencing foil vs screwdriver LN thrusts sword through Norman's heart - nothing happens, "I'm dead anyway mate"
+# FOC Gideon Fires Freddie

+**_Gideon_** : What do you think you're doing, dressed like that?

+**_Freddie_** : I've broken free darling, from now on, I'm going to be myself

+**_Gideon_** : Well I'm not paying you to be yourself.
+You're fired.

+**_Freddie_** : Oh no I'm not

+**_Gideon_** : Oh YES you are... (etc etc)

+**_Freddie_** : You can't fire me

+**_Gideon_** : Why not?

+**_Freddie_** : Because I quit darling!
+You can put your golf club up your...

+**_Gideon_** : Get out!

+- Freddie leaves through curtain
+- Gideon left standing in front - has more angry exchanges with audience

 ---

 # Penguins

+- [ ] Do the curtains open whilst Gideon is ranting at the audience, then he turns round to see Chris standing there?
 - Gideon is showing Chris O'Really around the grounds describing his plans for the golf course.
-Freddie is accompanying them.
+Mrs B is accompanying them.

 **_Gideon_** : And this will be the 18th hole, and we'll dig a bunker there and...